bitgreen/carbon-dashboard/README.md

 This is a [Next.js](https://nextjs.org/) project developed by [Offsetra](https://offsetra.com/).

 ## Docker
-You can run the server in a docker container with the following from the project folder:
+You can run the server in a docker container executing the following command from the project folder:
 ```
 docker compose up -d